qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 by [LLVM 13](https://releases.llvm.org/13.0.1/docs/LangRef.html).
 While the bitcode representation is portable and usually backward compatible, there may be visual differences in the human readable format depending on the LLVM version.
-This differences are irrelevant when using standard tools to load, manipulate, and/or execute bitcode.
+These differences are irrelevant when using standard tools to load, manipulate, and/or execute bitcode.

 The code below illustrates how a simple program looks like within a Base Profile